QxLabIreland/Binaspect/README.md

 # Binaspect

+- Full reference binaural fidelity testing toolbox in Python.
-TLDR: Python tools for analyzing binaural/stereo audio.
-Provides functions to compute and visualize interaural cues (ITD, IPD, ILR, ILD) as spectrograms and histograms, along with simple similarity metrics for comparisons.
+- Compute and visualize interaural cues (ITD, IPD, ILR, ILD) spectrograms and histograms.
+- Visualize degradations in spatial fidelity between test and reference signals.
+- Simple similarity metrics for comparisons.

 Binaspect is an open-source Python library for binaural audio analysis, visualization, and feature generation.
-Binaspect gen- erates interpretable “azimuth maps” by calculating modified inter- aural time and level difference spectrograms, and clustering those time-frequency (TF) bins into stable time-azimuth histogram repre- sentations.
-This allows multiple active sources to appear as distinct azimuthal clusters, while degradations manifest as broadened, dif- fused, or shifted distributions.
-Crucially, Binaspect operates blindly on audio, requiring no prior knowledge of head models.
-These vi- sualizations enable researchers and engineers to observe how binau- ral cues are degraded by codec and renderer design choices, among other downstream processes.
+It computes modified interaural time and level-difference spectrograms to produce interpretable "azimuth maps" by clustering time–frequency bins into stable time–azimuth histogram representations.
+Multiple active sources appear as distinct azimuthal clusters, while degradations manifest as broadened, fused, or shifted distributions.
+Binaspect operates blindly on audio (no head-model priors required), enabling researchers and engineers to inspect how binaural cues are affected by codecs, renderers, and other processing.

 ## Citation
 If you use Binaspect in your research, please cite the following paper: